BarelyAPrincess/ChioriWebServer/docs/plugins/developer/service_manager.md

 }
 ```

 ***Sidenote*** `AppController.getService( Service )` will throw the `ClassCastException` if the registered service is not an instance of the `LocationService` class for obvious reasons.
-Also remember that the `AppController.getService( Class )` will return the highest registered Service, you must call `AppController.getServiceList( Class )` or `AppController.getService( Class, ServicePriority )` if you wish to see other registered services.
+Also remember that the `AppController.getService( Class )` will return the highest registered Service, you must call `AppController.getServiceList( Class )` or `AppController.getService( Class, ServicePriority )` if you wish to see other registered priorities.